-The Wallstreet Journal recently published an interesting article about Net Promoter Score and whether or not it is misleading.
-I really like the topic and so, I wrote about my own views after reading it.
-Of all my articles published, this one caused what I call “good commotion.”
-The section about “Should NPS Scores Be Tied To Employee Bonuses” is controversial, as there are valid reasons for and against it.
-I’ve summarized feedback from my blog readers so you can form your own opinion.
+The Wallstreet Journal published an interesting article about Net Promoter Score and whether or not it is misleading.
+The question about “Should NPS Scores Be Tied To Employee Bonuses” is controversial.
+I believe there are valid reasons for and against it.
+Below is a summary so you can form your own opinion.
 There’s no one right or wrong answer.

 6 ADVANTAGES OF LINKING NPS TO EMPLOYEE COMPENSATION: